alessionobile/smile/docs/DEPLOYMENT.md

 - [AWS CloudFormation](https://aws.amazon.com/cloudformation/) is used to create an AWS CodeBuild project, as described in [src/deploy.yml](../src/deploy.yml);
 - [AWS CodeBuild](https://aws.amazon.com/codebuild/) runs [AWS CDK for Typescript](https://docs.aws.amazon.com/cdk/v2/guide/home.html) to deploy Frontend and Backend stacks, as described in [src/infrastructure/app.ts](../src/infrastructure/app.ts).

-**3. Be ready for CI/CD:** the proposed architecture sets the foundation for the implementation of Continuous Integration and Continuous Deployment (CI/CD).
+**3. Set the stage for CI/CD:** the proposed architecture sets the foundation for the implementation of Continuous Integration and Continuous Deployment (CI/CD).

 ![](./diagrams/detect-smile-deployment-with-steps.png)